topfreegames/podium/README.md

 * **No leaderboard configuration** - Just start notifying scores for members of a leaderboard.
 There's no need to create, configure or maintain leaderboards.
 Let Podium do that for you;
 * **Top Members** - Get the top members of a leaderboard whether you need by absolute value (top 200 members) or percentage (top 3% members);
 * **Members around me** - Podium easily returns members around a specific member in the leaderboard.
 It will even compensate if you ask for the top member or last member to make sure you get a consistent amount of members;
-* **Batch score update** - Send a member score to many different leaderboards in a single operation.
+* **Batch score update** - In a single operation, send a member score to many different leaderboards or many members score to the same leaderboard.
 This allows easy tracking of member rankings in several leaderboards at once (global, regional, clan, etc.);
 * **Easy to deploy** - Podium comes with containers already exported to docker hub for every single of our successful builds.
 Just pick your choice!
 * **Leaderboards with expiration** - If a player last update is older than (timeNow - X seconds), delete it from the leaderboard